aleph-im/front-aleph-cloud-page/README.md

 ## Develop locally

+First obtain an authentication token to access the proprietary Font Awesome icons and edit `.npmrc` to include the aforementioned token.

 After cloning the repo make sure to install NPM dependency by running `npm i`

 To run the project in development mode (`http://localhost:3000`)